mabdelatty1987/vmm-v3-script/Lab/cn2/README.md

-# Installing kubernetes and CN2 (Contrail network cloud networking) (Under heavy construction)
+# Installing kubernetes and CN2 (Cloud native Contrail networking) (Under heavy construction)
 ## Introduction

 This document provide guide on how to install kubernetes and contrail networking.